Police Seize Rifles, High-Capacity Magazines From Man Wanting To 'Shoot Up' Workplace

 A disgruntled cook who threatened to carry out a mass shooting and had assembled an extensive stockpile of high-powered firearms, ammunition and tactical gear has been arrested, authorities in Long Beach, Calif., said.

-Police arrested Rodolfo Montoya, 37, at his Huntington Beach residence Tuesday after he told a co-worker at the Long Beach Marriott that he was planning to "shoot up fellow employees and people coming into the hotel," said Police Chief Robert Luna during a press conference.
+Police arrested Rodolfo Montoya, 37, at his Huntington Beach residence Tuesday after he told a co-worker at the Long Beach Marriott that he was planning to "shoot up fellow employees and people coming into the hotel," said Police Chief Robert Luna during a news conference.

 According to investigators, Montoya was aggravated over a dispute involving the hotel's human resources department and was planning to seek retribution.
 Police say one of Montoya's colleagues reported the threat to police, an act authorities credited with thwarting what could have been a massacre.